What is the correct container to use? |

 - Waterloo Waste Management site, 925 Erb Street West, Gate 2, Waterloo.
 Go to the Household Hazardous Waste depot.
 Monday to Saturday, 7 a.m. to 6 p.m.

-The measurements of green bin we distribute are: 45 litres (12 gallons) in volume; 45 centimetres (17.7 inches) length by 39 centimetres (15.5 inches) wide by 68 centimetres (26.9 inches) high.
+The measurements of the green bin we distribute are: 45 litres (12 gallons) in volume; 45 centimetres (17.7 inches) length by 39 centimetres (15.5 inches) wide by 68 centimetres (26.9 inches) high.
 While green bins may be available for purchase from retailers, the Region of Waterloo does not reimburse for green bin purchases.
 Only use a 45 litre (12 gallon) green bin to set out your household organics.

 - Collection crews empty containers by physically lifting and tipping the container into their truck.
 They cannot empty oversized or overweight containers.